deriggi/music-service/README.md

 ## Shchema
 Two tables, tracks and artist with artistss having many tracks.
 There is a foreign key in the Track table called artist_id referencing the primary key in the Artist

+## Technology
+- JDBI for data access layer
+- Jersey is the rest framwework
+- H2 is the in memory database